SAFETY AND BELIEFS

 Security and Safety

-Modern humans confuse security and safety.There is a fundamental difference, and animals would understand it.
+Modern humans confuse security and safety.They are often interlinked, but there is a fundamental difference and animals would understand it.

 Animal security means having a nest, shelter, or a food hoard.
 Animals need to use their focusing abilities to find and build security.